Code of Conduct

 - If you register as a couple, both of you need to fill in a registration form!

-- If you register as a couple, lead and follow of the same level and track, you will receive an email with payment instructions after we have checked if there are still places available in your chosen track and level.
+- If you register as a couple, lead and follow of the same level, you will receive an email with payment instructions after we have checked if there are still places available in your chosen level.

 - If you register as a couple, but for different levels/tracks, we will place you on top of the waiting list according to your level and chosen track.
 As soon as there is a dancer of the opposite role and same level and track registering, we will take you in and send you an email with detailed payment instructions.